Archaeological Museum of Rethymno

+The museum, housed in a former church building.

 The Archaeological Museum of Rethymno is a museum in Rethymno, Crete, Greece.
-The building that houses the museum is the church of San Francesco, built by the Barozzi family around 1530.
+The building that houses the museum is the church of Saint Francis, built by the Barozzi family around 1530.
+Today it’s one of the world’s smallest museums.
+Since the building housing the museum used to be Saint Francis’s church, that’s why the street where the museum is located is named Agiou Fragkiskou (= Saint Francis Street).